Please select the coverage you’re looking for

-Short-Term Medical Plans can provide coverage when you find yourself unable to enroll in an ACA compliant plan.
+Short-Term Medical Plans can provide coverage when you find yourself unable to enroll in a major medical plan

 What is Short Term Medical Insurance?

-When you can’t enroll in a Major Medical plan, STM insurance is designed to fill short-term gaps in coverage (generally less than 11 months) .
+When you can't enroll in a Major Medical plan, STM insurance is designed to fill short-term gaps in coverage.
 If you experience an unexpected injury or illness Short-Term Medical plans may protect you from a major financial hardship.
-When the ACA regulations went into effect these plans were exempt so there are big differences you need to be aware of before enrolling.
+When the ACA regulations went into effect these plans were exempt so there are big differences you need to be aware of before enrolling

 What is a Pre-existing Condition?

-It sounds pretty straight forward, any condition that existed before your plan is effective is a pre-existing condition.
-For example, if you’ve been diagnosed with high blood pressure, it would be reasonably understood that any care related to blood pressure wouldn’t be covered.
-However, what isn’t commonly understood is anything related to the condition may not be covered under the pre-existing exclusion.
-For example, if the same person who has high Bp later has a heart attack it is highly likely that the heart attack may not be covered.
+Any health condition that existed before your plan is effective is a pre-existing condition.
+For example, someone diagnosed with high blood pressure, it would be reasonably understood that any care services related to blood pressure wouldn't be covered.
+What isn't commonly understood is anything related to the condition may not be covered under the pre-existing exclusion.
+For example, if the same person who has high blood pressure later has a heart attack it is highly likely that the heart attack may not be covered.
 Ultimately, the determination is made by the doctors treating you and is subject to review by the carrier.
-If your looking for an alternative plan that offers coverage for pre-existing conditions consider a medical sharing plan from Aliera.
+If your looking for an alternative plan that offers coverage for pre-existing conditions consider a Hospital Indemnity Plan with guaranteed issue

 New Job